governance-foundation/governance.foundation/gxp/diagrams/TERMS.md

 ## Strategy

-How to archive Goals
+Why and How to archive Goals

 plans that will help to achieve goals

 ## Tactics

-How to achive Goals
+How to achive Goals, Specific Activities

+is

+* actionable
+* measurable

 Tricks and patterns developed to drive and support the strategy

-Social
+## Social

 Hight Context